-We complete independent assessments of pre-production, live and in-development titles when major commitments are imminent and the cost of getting a decision wrong is material.
+We complete independent risk assessments for pre-production, live and in-development titles when capital commitments are imminent and the cost of getting a decision wrong is material.

-The aim is not to validate existing plans, but to inform clear, defensible decisions around prioritisation, investment and next steps.
-We draw on comparable titles, scenario ranges and observable demand signals to produce decision-grade insight grounded in evidence rather than aspiration.
+The aim is not to validate existing plans, but to test what can be defended and where the downside sits before commitments are made.
+We draw on comparable titles, scenario ranges and observable demand signals to produce investment-grade evidence grounded in market data rather than internal aspiration.

-This provides a clearer view of what merits continued investment, what requires intervention and where assumptions need to be challenged before they become expensive.
+This establishes what merits continued investment, where intervention is required and where assumptions need to be challenged before they become expensive.

 When this work is commissioned

-When internal confidence is high but external scrutiny is increasing - often ahead of a funding round, publishing deal or major production commitment.
+When internal confidence is high but external scrutiny is increasing - often ahead of a studio funding round, publishing agreement or major project greenlight.

 In these moments, optimism, sunk cost and organisational momentum can often obscure risk rather than reduce it.

-They are also commissioned when portfolio prioritisation becomes contested, or when delivery and commercial risk is emerging but not yet clearly defined.
+Assessments are also commissioned when portfolio prioritisation becomes contested, or when delivery and commercial risk is emerging but not yet fully visible.

 What this work delivers

-A clearer, evidence-backed view of which projects merit continued investment, where intervention is required and which assumptions are driving risk.
+A grounded, evidence-based view of which projects merit continued investment, where intervention is required and which assumptions are driving risk.

-This supports concrete decisions around whether titles should proceed, pause, be re-scoped or stopped altogether and how capital and attention should be sequenced across a portfolio.
+This informs decisions on whether titles proceed, pause, are re-scoped or stopped entirely, and how capital and attention are sequenced across a portfolio.

 Engagement scope:

-Assessments are typically delivered as focused engagements scoped around the number of titles, depth of analysis and decision context.
+Independent Assessments are delivered as fixed price, high-impact engagements, scoped to the decision, the number of titles and the depth of analysis required.

-Most are completed within a defined timebox and an upfront agreed budget.
-Prices for Independent Assessments typically start from £18,000, depending on scope and decision complexity.
+Most are completed within a defined time period and an upfront agreed budget.
+Independent Assessments are scoped to the decision, the number of titles and the depth of analysis required.
+Engagement fees typically begin from £18,000, depending on scope and decision context.
 Final scope and budget agreed following an initial discussion.